-- (4) The department may charge state agencies for fuel cost increases that exceed \$3.04 per gallon of unleaded gasoline.
-The department shall notify state agencies, in writing or by electronic mail, at least 30 days before implementing additional charges for fuel cost increases.
-Revenues received from these charges are appropriated upon receipt. - (5) The state budget director, upon notification to the senate and house of representatives standing committees on appropriations, may adjust spending authorization and the IDG from motor transport fund in the department in order to ensure that the appropriations for motor vehicle fleet in the department budget equal the expenditures for motor vehicle fleet in the budgets for all executive branch agencies.
+(4) The MDTMB may charge state agencies for fuel cost increases that exceed \$3.04 per gallon of unleaded gasoline.
+The MDTMB shall notify state agencies, in writing or by electronic mail, at least 30 days before implementing additional charges for fuel cost increases.
+Revenues received from these charges are appropriated upon receipt.

+(5) The state budget director, upon notification to the senate and house of representatives standing committees on appropriations, may adjust spending authorization and the IDG from motor transport fund in the MDTMB in order to ensure that the appropriations for motor vehicle fleet in the MDTMB budget equal the expenditures for motor vehicle fleet in the budgets for all executive branch agencies.

 Sec.
-814. The department shall develop a plan regarding the use of the funds appropriated in part 1 for the information technology investment fund.
-The plan shall include, but not be limited to, a description of proposed information technology investment projects, the time frame for completion of the information technology investment projects, the proposed cost of the information technology investment projects, the number of employees assigned to implement each information technology investment project, the contracts entered into for each information technology investment project, and any other information the department deems necessary.
+814. The MDTMB shall develop a plan regarding the use of the funds appropriated in part 1 for the information technology investment fund.
+The plan shall include, but not be limited to, a description of proposed information technology investment projects, the time frame for completion of the information technology investment projects, the proposed cost of the information technology investment project, the contracts entered into for each information technology investment project, and any other information the MDTMB deems necessary.
 The plan shall be distributed to the senate and house of representatives standing committees on appropriations subcommittees on general government, as well as the senate and house fiscal agencies, and the state budget director on a quarterly basis.
 The submitted plan shall also include anticipated spending reductions or overages for each of the proposed information technology investment projects.
-The department shall notify the senate and house of representatives standing committees on appropriations subcommittees on general government, the senate and house fiscal agencies, and the state budget director when a project funded under an information technology investment project line item in part 1 is expected to require a transfer of dollars from another project in excess of \$500,000.00.
+The MDTMB shall notify the senate and house fiscal agencies, and the state budget standing committees on appropriations subcommittees on appropriations subcommittees on appropriations subcommittees on appropriations for each of the proposed information technology investment projects.
+The mDTMB shall notify the senate and house of representatives standing committees on appropriations subcommittees on appropriations subcommittees on appropriations subcommittees on appropriations fixed agencies, and the state budget director when a project funded under an information technology investment project line item in part 1 is expected to require a transfer of dollars from another project in excess of \$500,000.00.